alvisf/Flask_crud_CD-CI_ECS/README.md

-# CircleCI
+## Publish a File

-this is a project to learn docker circleci and aws ecs
+This is a project to learn

+- Docker
+- circleCi
+- AWS ECS